houkanshan/b-type/README.md

 B-type
 ======

-A medium like CSS typography project, with optimisation for CJK language.
+A medium like CSS typography setting, with optimisation for CJK language.

 ###Demo